openfisca/openfisca.org/CONTRIBUTING.md

 #### Proprietary source

-If the source is proprietary, please indicate it as a comment with the following format:
+If the source code of your reuse is not open, do not fill in the `source` parameter and indicate it as a comment with the following format:

 ```yml
 # source: proprietary